Giving unconventional advice is a big money-making profession.

 Well, people want to hear something different, something unusual, and something that says "Gee, I never thought of it that way!"

 For example, I had a boss who ran a Patent firm.
 He was a pretty good Attorney, but was getting up there in years and was at the point where he was no longer prosecuting cases on a regular basis, but rather supervising young Associates and schmoozing clients.
-At that stage in your career, it is not unusual to become nervous - and feel like a fraud - as you are working less and making a lot more.
+At that stage in your career, it is not unusual to become nervous - and feel like a fraud - as you are working less and making an awful lot more.

 His shtick was to give odd advice.
 I recall a Japanese client asking him how he drafted Patent Applications.
 Now, most Attorneys start out by trying to figure out what the invention is all about, and one way to do that is to write up the description (Specification) and prepare drawings.
 Once you understand the invention, you draft claims.